 When you purchase one of our products, it’s the beginning of a long-lasting relationship.
-GCFires takes customer service very seriously.
-It’s kind of our thing.
-So if you have any questions regarding our products or you need help in any other way; feel free to contact us.
-Any time.
+GC Fires takes providing customer service and support to both prospective and existing customers very seriously.
+It’s where we excel.
+So, if you have any questions regarding our products or you require assistance in any other way; feel free to contact us.
+Any time!

 - What is a closed combustion fireplace and why is it so much better than an open fireplace ?

 Closed combustion fireplaces are sealed by a door.
-This ‘sealed combustion’ allows you to control the airflow into your fireplace, so you can increase the temperature in the combustion chamber and control the burning efficiency.
+This ‘sealed combustion’ allows you to control the airflow into your fireplace, so you can increase the temperature in the combustion chamber and control the burning rate of the fire and increase fuel efficiency.